2016 Annual Metal Leaching / Acid Rock Drainage Field School

 Dr. Kevin Morin will lead the tour of the Bell Mine.
 One of Canada’s foremost experts on ML/ARD, Kevin has worked as a consultant for many major mines and mining companies and has published widely on ML/ARD, including a compendium of case studies and the ground-breaking prediction program at the Bell Mine.

-Glenda Ferris is a world-famous environmental activist who has received several awards for her work.
+Glenda Ferris is an environmental activist who has received several awards for her work.
 Glenda lives directly downstream of the Equity Mine and will present a community perspective on the challenge of ML/ARD.

 Location: Smithers, BC, Canada

 Cost: $1750.00 per person

 Mine tours: TBC (subject to availability).
 Departure times for the mine tours will be announced on the first day of the course.
 Transportation to the mine sites will be provided.

 For more information regarding the course and your stay in Smithers please view the following document: STUDENT INFORMATION

 There will be a $175.00 cancellation fee taken off any refund if students withdraw prior to July 1, 2016.
 After July 1, 2016 there will be no refunds unless someone on the waiting list takes the spot.

 If you are having trouble registering online, please contact the Bulkley Valley Research Centre.

 For more information and any additional questions: